 Step 1: Prep.
 Preheat your oven.
 Grease and line three 6-inch round cake pans with parchment paper.
 Set aside.

 Step 2: Dry ingredients.
-Whisk together the flour, cornstarch, salt, leaveners, sugar, and lemon zest.
-Add the softened vegan butter and work it into the flour until the mixture looks like sand.
+Whisk together the flour, cornstarch, salt, baking soda, baking powder, sugar, and lemon zest.
+Add the softened butter and work it into the flour until the mixture looks like sand.

 Step 4: Bake the cake layers in the preheated oven for 20-25 minutes.
 Check for doneness by inserting a toothpick into the center.
 If you see any crumbs, bake for another minute or two.
 Let the cakes cool in the pan for 5 minutes before taking them onto a wire rack to cool completely.